mozilla/uniffi-rs/docs/adr/0005-arc-pointers.md

-* We would like to keep the UniFFI implementation as simple as possible while providing a suitable degree of safety - in particular, a promise that it should be impossible to misuse the generated bindings in a way that triggers any of Rust's "undefined behavior" (and in particular, avoiding things like use-after-free issues)
+* We would like to keep the UniFFI implementation as simple as possible while providing a suitable degree of safety - in particular, a promise that it should be impossible to misuse the generated bindings in a way that triggers Rust's "undefined behavior" or otherwise defeats Rust's safety characteristics and ownership model (and in particular, avoiding things like use-after-free issues)

 * We would like to keep the overhead of UniFFI as small as possible so that it